Mayon-Francis/DBMS_LAB_PLSQL/README.md

 - Once you are done, run `docker compose down` to stop the database. (run this in the same folder where you ran docker compose up)

--  (optional) Additioanlly, For linux users, to execute a single .sql script :
+-  (optional) Additionally, For linux users, to execute a single .sql script :
     - execute the script with `./run.sh <fileName>`
     - example: `./run.sh print.sql`